 * Click here for rating key

-Bayona Restaurant Review: Chef Susan Spicer has been a household name in New Orleans for about a quarter of a century, especially because of her signature restaurant, Bayona.
-The words “global cuisine” never ring truer than when one peruses Spicer’s menu.
-The chef’s signature dishes include a lusty garlic soup with cream, grilled shrimp in coriander sauce with a black bean cake, duck breast with pepper jelly, and a pairing of tapenade with eggplant caviar.
-Sweetbreads are on the menu, but the exact preparation varies from time to time, the best with sherry mustard sauce.
-The diversity extends to the dessert list, which may offer such flavors as a chocolate bourbon panna cotta, or a glazed carrot cake with rum raisin sauce.
-Bayona’s wine list has expanded significantly over the past few years.
-The Bordeaux selection is particularly impressive, as is the short list of new-world whites.
+Bayona Restaurant Review: Chef Susan Spicer counts Europe, Africa and the U.S. as the primary culinary influences at her signature restaurant.
+Consider dishes like a lusty garlic cream soup, grilled shrimp in coriander sauce with a black bean cake, duck breast with pepper jelly, and a pairing of tapenade with eggplant caviar.
+Sweetbreads are on the menu, but the exact preparation varies from time to time; the best is with sherry mustard sauce or lemon capers.
+The diversity extends to desserts, which may offer a chocolate bourbon panna cotta or a mango cheesecake flan.
+Bayona’s expanded wine list fields a particularly impressive Bordeaux selection, and a short line-up of new-world whites of equal caliber.
 There are about two dozen half-bottle offerings, such as a dark, fruity Hourglass Cabernet Franc Blueline.
-When the weather is nice, courtyard seating under banana fronds and sweet-olive trees makes a seductive setting.
+In nice weather, the courtyard seating under banana fronds and sweet-olive trees is a seductive setting.